perrawd/1dv610-lab1-tokenizer/README.md

 # Tokenizer
-A module that performs lexical analysis for a string.
+A module that performs a lexical analysis for a given string and grammar.
 An assignment for the course 1DV610 Introduction to software quality at Linnaeus University.

+## How to use
+new Tokenizer(type, string)

 ## ⛩️ Constructor
 ### constructor(GRAMMAR, string)